-Use Dawn dish detergent, which takes grease build up off the dishes.
+- Use a subtle detergent such as which takes grease build up off the dishes.

-Scour with Brillo pads, SOS's, or metal scubbies.
+- Scour with Brillo pads, SOS pads or metal scrubbys.

 Problem #1: Knife Marks

 Over time knife marks have cut down into the melamine of the dishes.
 Often these knife marks are discolored with dirt, grime, and black gunk.
 This is not sanitary and can be unsightly.
-There are two options for this.
+There are two options for this issue.

-Repeat the above steps to clean the knife marks so they are free of dirt and grime build up.
-Then use a polish like Here is what the chemical looks like.
-Pledge has a similar version.
-Lemon Furniture Oil will also work.
-I want to reiterate this is not safe to eat off of at this point, since you have applied chemicals.
+The second option is if you have a dish collection and won't be using them to eat off of, there are polishes you can purchase to remove deep scratches, such as the commercial kind used on fiberglass cars and plastic applications.
+Repeat the above steps to clean the knife marks so they are free of dirt and grime build up but then use the polish to fill in the gouges for display. want to reiterate this is not safe to eat off of at this point, since you have applied chemicals.

 There are three ways to combat sticker residue.

-Running scalding hot water on just the sticker area will loosen it enough for you to rub gently with a fingernail or a scrubbie.
-If using a scrubbie use only the green side of a 3M or Scotch Brite Sponge- do not use metal Brillo pads!
+Running scalding hot water on just the sticker area will loosen it enough for you to rub gently with a fingernail or a green side of a 3M or Scotch Brite Sponge pad.
+Never use metal Brillo pads!
 The idea is to loosen the sticker residue so you can scrub or rub it into a ball and remove it.
 This works best for old stickers.

-In the scenario that you have a very sticky-sticker residue, often times using a piece of Scotch tape, and sticking it to the sticky residue and removing it, and repeating, will remove the remaining parts of the sticker.
+In the scenario that you have a very sticky-sticker residue, often times using a piece of sticky tape, and sticking it to the sticky residue and removing it will remove the sticky residue.
+However, this takes several tries.
 I have even used clear packing tape and it works fine.

 This method takes me forever, but it will work.
 Creamy peanut butter on a rag or paper towel, rubbed slowly and gently will eventually loosen the sticker or tape to a mucky film that you can then gently scrape off with a fingernail.
 I am unsure if it's something special in the oil, but it does work if you have the patience for doing this.

-One of my old plastics friends now passed, Robin Ptacek told me his secret.
-Here is what he wrote me, "Peanut butter or mayonnaise works well.
-I use a small portion of creamy peanut butter or real mayonnaise (about what will fit on the tip of your index finger) and rub it into the sticker residue.
 The oils in these food products will soften and loosen up the residue.
 A soft toothbrush rubbed over the residue usually then removes it.
 For tougher residue you may have to repeat the process several times.
-The piece should then be washed in hot water and Dawn to remove the peanut butter or mayonnaise.
+The piece should then be washed in hot water and dish soap to remove the peanut butter or mayonnaise.
 Cooking oil applied with a paper towel can also work.
-If you don't clean it immediately then you will have a grease stain to deal with!"
+If you don't clean it immediately then you will have a grease stain to deal with!

-Francesca, a reader writes in, " My favorite tip for removing all kinds of tape, no matter how ancient and dried on or gooey, is WD-40.
-I keep spray WD-40 in my cleaning caddy to remove tape from metal, china, melmac, and vinyl.
+Francesca, a reader explained that she sprayed WD-40 to remove tape from metal, china, melmac, and vinyl.
 Sometimes it takes several applications, or leave it on for several minutes and gently scrub it with your fingernail to get the WD-40 soaked into the adhesive.
-On items you plan to eat or serve food on, be sure to wash with soapy water after removing the adhesive."
-Hey, thanks to Francesca for telling me this great information!

 For extreme problems Goo-Gone will work.
 One or two drops is all it takes to remove the most stubborn sticker residue.